omarmohamed15/PATCHUNET/README.md

 Secondly, kindly, run the codes in sequence:

 1- Run "Step1_Patching.m" in Matlab, which generates the input patches for the PATCHUNET.
+Note that, you should save .mat as -V 7.3 or later because the size of the generated patches is large.

 2- RUN "Step2_PATCHUNET.ipynb" in Jupyter Notebook, which generates the noiseless output patches.